Basics

 Which Seller Plan Should You Choose?

-Amazon offers two selling plans, and the right choice depends on how seriously you're approaching this:
+Amazon offers two selling plans: Individual and Professional.
+The right choice depends on how you plan to sell.

 1. Individual Plan: No monthly subscription fee, but Amazon charges a per-item fee when a product sells.
 You also lose access to advertising tools, bulk listing features, and detailed business reports.
-This plan makes sense only if you're testing the market with fewer than 40 products per month and don't need to run ads.
+This plan is typically used when testing the market with low sales volume, usually fewer than 40 sales per month and no need to run ads.

 2. Professional Plan: A monthly subscription plan designed for businesses selling larger volumes and requiring access to advanced selling tools.
 You get full access to Sponsored Products advertising, bulk listing uploads, business analytics, and the Buy Box.
 If you plan to sell more than 40 items per month, the Professional plan is the better option.